 Customised user experience

 Servers can store and use information about clients to provide a convenient and tailored user experience.
 For example, many sites store credit cards so that details don't have to be entered again.
-Sites like Google Maps use home and current location for providing routing information, and to highlight local businesses in search results.
+Sites like Google Maps can use saved or current locations for providing routing information, and search or travel history to highlight local businesses in search results.

 Controlled access to content